LiamLlamazares/math_blog/_posts/2022-11-02-Malliavin-Calculus-5.md

  $$\varphi(X):=\int\U {-\infty}^x g(x)dx.$$
 </div>

-  Then by the chain rule
-(link) and the fundamental theorem of calculus, we have that
+  Then by the chain rule and the fundamental theorem of calculus, we have that

 <div>